-That they still exist is a miracle.
-The wine was confiscated by nobles during the French Revolution in 1789.
+The "Freedom Door" The wine was confiscated by nobles during the French Revolution in 1789.
 When World War II was declared and before Nazi troops arrived, Maurice Drouhin and his family walled off a room containing their most valuable wines.
 Concealed by cobwebs and dust, the wall was never discovered.
-Drouhin, however, was not so fortunate.
-A member of the resistance movement, he was eventually uncloaked and fled to the cellars where he escaped through what is now called the "freedom door."
+Maurice, however, was not so fortunate.
+A member of the Resistance, he was eventually uncloaked and fled to the cellars where he escaped through what is now called the "freedom door."
 "The Germans were told there were four doors.
 But there was a fifth one they didn't know about," said Cyril Ponelle, Drouhin's brand ambassador, during our recent visit there.

-Maurice Drouhin ran to the Hospice de Beaune not far away, where nuns hid him until American troops liberated the city many months later.
-In exchange for his life, Drouhin gave the Hospice seven acres of vineyards in a handshake deal that remains intact to this day.
-The profits from wines made from these vineyards are sold at an annual auction from which proceeds are used to preserve the iconic hospice.
+Maurice ran to the Hospice de Beaune not far away where nuns hid him until American troops liberated the city many months later.
+In exchange for his life, Drouhin gave the Hospice seven acres of vineyards in a handshake deal that exists today.
+The profits from wines made from these vineyards are sold at an annual auction from which proceeds are used to preserve the iconic Hospice.
+Drouhin is well worth a visit.
+The cellars have been open to the public since 2012.
+Above grounds are several ancient wine presses dating back to 1570.